Meltham branch line: Present day

 A new housing estate and a Morrisons supermarket have been built on the site of the Meltham station but much of the line remains.
 In 2004 a plan was proposed to convert much of the track bed to a cycle track to be known as the Meltham Greenway.
 The first section of this opened in May 2008 between Station Road in Meltham and Huddersfield Road (B6108).

 In 2012, the Friends of Beaumont Park were awarded £49,900 from the Heritage Lottery Fund to carry out restoration of the section of track bed which ran along the lower end of the park and to turn it into a heritage trail.
 The project was completed towards the end of 2014.

-Butternab Tunnels Southern Portal has been converted into an Airbnb (previously an art studio) the Northern Portal remains Bricked up.
+Butternab Tunnels Southern Portal has been converted into an Airbnb (previously an art studio) the Northern Portal remains Bricked up with only a small crawl space entrance.

 Much of the line between Butternab and Netherton Tunnel lies on private land however the trackbed remains traceable.

 In 2022 the high winds caused a tree fall just outside the bricked up Northern Portal of Netherton Tunnel.